OpenTimelineIO/otio-plugin-template/README.md

 ## Default folder structure
-Below is the default file and folder tree that comes with the plugin template.
+Below is the included file and folder tree that comes with the plugin template.

 ```
 ├── LICENSE-APACHE-20